kihira/PlayerBeacons/README.md

 Player Beacons
 ================================

-REPORT ALL ISSUES HERE - https://bitbucket.org/Kihira/modjam2/issues - IF YOU DON'T I'LL POKE YOU WITH A SHARP ONION
+REPORT ALL ISSUES HERE - https://github.com/kihira/PlayerBeacons/issues- IF YOU DON'T I'LL POKE YOU WITH A SHARP ONION

-##Build instruction for Player Beacons

-1) Setup Forge/MCP dev enviroment by downloading from minecraftforge.net (Build 804) and running /install.sh or /install.cmd

-2) Copy all files and folders from the "src" folder to /mcp/src/minecraft/

-	- You should now have /mcp/src/minecraft/playerbeacons and /mcp/src/minecraft/assets

-3) Now run /mcp/recompile.sh (or recompile.bat)

-4) Now run /mcp/reobfuscate_srg.sh (or reobfuscate_srg.bat)

-5) Copy the folder /mcp/reobf/minecraft/playerbeacons into a new zip file.
-Your zip file should look like /playerbeacons

-6) Copy the folder /mcp/src/minecraft/assets into the zip file so you have /assets and /playerbeacons in the zip file.

-7) Now enjoy!

 ##Mod Information